So you’ve finished a feast of shrimp or prawns and the only evidence left is the shells, heads, and tails.

-What Are The Nutritional Benefits Of Shrimp Tails For Chickens?
+The Nutritional Benefits Of Shrimp/Prawn Tails & Shells For Chickens?

 Just because humans give shrimp tails and shells a miss, doesn’t mean these leftovers don’t still have rich nutritional content remaining.

-Protein plays a crucial role in maintaining the health of your flock as it improves growth, immunity, egg production, and overall health.
-In winter and during the molting season, your chickens need more protein, so adding some shrimp tails to their diet will certainly help!
+- High Protein: Protein plays a crucial role in maintaining the health of your flock as it improves growth, immunity, egg production, and overall health (plus added protein helps during the molting season or in winter).

 How To Serve Shrimp Tails To Your Chickens?